 Request header Accept field of Chrome that supports WebP:

-Based on this, we can modify the Nginx configuration file to judge the requests with .jgp, .jpeg, and .png extensions and the request header Accept field containing image/webp.
+.
 We write this judgment in a Lua file.
 In the Lua file, we first check if the corresponding WebP file exists.
 If it exists, we directly redirect to the WebP file.
 If it does not exist, we call the libwebp method to generate the WebP file and then redirect.

 With this idea, let's give it a try.